erleben/OpenTissue/documentation/retro.md

 >
 {};
 </pre>

-Here we have applied a traditional dynamics stepper using a projected Gauss-Seidel method for solving the underlyning complementarity problem formulation.
+Here we have applied a traditional dynamics stepper using a projected Gauss-Seidel method for solving the underlying complementarity problem formulation.
 Finally we glue it all together in a type-binder, like this

 <pre>
 typedef OpenTissue::mbd::Types<
 OpenTissue::mbd::optimized_ublas_math_policy<double>